oroinc/documentation/user/back-office/system/user-management/organizations/org-configuration/general-setup-org/organization-email-settings.rst

      * *Username* --- Your email address
      * *Password* --- The password for your email address

-6. Under **HTML in templates**, enable or disable HTML Purifier.
-Disabling HTML Purifier allows pasting any HTML code into a template or an email body editor without tag stripping.
+6. Under **HTML in templates**, configure the following:

+     * **Enable HTML Purifier** --- Enable or disable HTML Purifier.
+Disabling HTML Purifier allows you to paste any HTML code into a template or an email body editor without tag stripping.
+     * **Enable WYSIWYG For Email Templates** --- Enable or disable the WYSIWYG editor for email templates.
+Remember that the WYSIWYG editor does not support variables provided by the default base email template.
+Enabling the WYSIWYG editor may break existing email templates.

-7. Under **System Mailboxes**, configure a :ref:`system mailbox <admin-configuration-system-mailboxes>` that allows people who do not have access to the company mailbox addresses write to the company.
+7. Under **System Mailboxes**, configure a :ref:`system mailbox <admin-configuration-system-mailboxes>` that allows people who do not have access to the company mailbox addresses to write to the company.
 To add a new system mailbox, click **Add Mailbox**.

 8. Click **Save Settings**.